pedromsantos/cs-kata/19_SocialNetwork/README.md

 - Implement a networking application (similar to Twitter) satisfying the scenarios below.
 - Use a Domain Driven Design and Hexagonal architecture approach.
-- Start from the use cases, we will not be implementing the transport layer for this project.
+- Start from the use case(s)/application service(s), we will not be implementing the transport layer for this project.
 - Use a in-memory database implementation.

 ### Scenarios